fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/testing.md

 Unfortunately when creating a control through `View.XXX`, we lose the control's type and access to its properties.
 Fabulous creates a `ViewElement` which encapsulates all those data.

 In order to test in a safe way, Fabulous provides type-safe helpers for every controls from `Xamarin.Forms.Core`.
-You can find them in the `Fabulous.DynamicViews` namespace.
+You can find them in the `Fabulous.XamarinForms` namespace.
 They are each named after the control they represent.

 Example: `StackLayoutViewer` will let you access the properties of a `StackLayout`.